fadado/literate/README.md

-# literate
+# Literate

-Literate programming using MarkDown
+Literate programming using MarkDown.

+Several examples are provided.